dave31415/univ/README.md

-# The coding problem program
+# The program: university selection

 This command line program in university_finished.py helps the user choose a university.